 Self-driving Vehicles – who is responsible if you have an accident?

 The age of ‘driverless’ cars is nearly upon us.
 Funnily enough, it’s internet giant Google that’s been leading the way, developing truly driverless vehicles that don’t even have a steering wheel you can grab hold of if things start to go sideways.
+But exactly who is responsible if a driverless car is involved in a car accident?

 However, the development of driverless cars has brought up an interesting legal issue – who is responsible if you have a crash?
 If you’re not technically ‘driving’ a vehicle, are you, as the owner, responsible for its actions, or is it down to the manufacturer?
 This whole conundrum has been thrown into sharp relief lately, after two high-profile crashes in the USA: one involving a Tesla and one that involved a new Chevrolet Bolt using GM’s Cruise Automation technology.